jhpyle/docassemble/_docs/objects.md

 which is an instance of `threading.local`.
 This attribute needs to be set in `initial` code that will run every time a screen refreshes.

-Now in your interview you can do:
+Now in your DALang you can do:

 {% highlight yaml %}
 modules: